FlavorfulGecko5/EntitySlayer/README.md

 # EntitySlayer
-EntitySlayer is a WIP editor for DOOM Eternal's .entities files.
+EntitySlayer is an editor for DOOM Eternal's .entities files.

 Beginning originally as a bug fix and QoL update for [EntityHero](https://github.com/nopjne/EntityHero/tree/master), it quickly became a separate application containing only a few core components of the original codebase.
 It aims to overhaul the editing experience provided by EntityHero while maintaining a familiar interface for frequent users of this tool.